mattsilber/collection-utils/readme.md

 ## ListUtils

-This is just a helper class I've been playing around with for chaining list augmentations in places where Observables felt like overkill.
+This is just a helper class I've been playing around with for chaining list augmentations in places where Observables felt like overkill or where Kotlin isn't supported.
 It supports some basic functions like map, reduce, filter, zipWith, take, unique, sort, reverse, join, etc.

 Let's say I have a list of Strings, which I want to convert to integers, multiply by 100, select only those > 300, and then sum those values (why?
 Idk, it's an example):